CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Netfilter-ACLs/_index.md

 ### Match on ECN Bits in the TCP IP Header

 ECN allows end-to-end notification of network congestion without dropping packets.
-You can add ACL rules to match on these ECN fields of the TCP IPv4 header:
+You can add ACL rules to match on the following ECN fields of the TCP IPv4 header:
 - CWR (Congestion Window Received)
 - ECE (ECN-Echo)
 - ECT (ECN Capable Transport)